Fares and ticketing on the Mass Rapid Transit (Singapore): Access-control gates

 Access-control gates found in Singapore's MRT and LRT stations have evolved in design & features over the years.
 A few different series of gates from different manufacturers have been used in MRT and LRT stations.

-The two oldest generations of these gates in the MRT stations began to be removed starting from March 2010, and this was completed by October 2014.
+The two oldest generations of these gates in the MRT stations began to be removed starting from March 2010 as it is nearing the end of lifespan and prone to vandalism, and this was completed by October 2014 with the exception of Pioneer and Joo Koon, which was completed on 27 June 2017; Expo and Changi Airport were the next and Dover station was completed on 1 October 2017.

+The third generation of these gates are also removed from January 2018 and together with the wide faregates under Cubic and Thales.
+All such of these gates were removed in August 2021 after COVID-19 lockdown for East West and North South lines.
+The remaining gates were removed from August 2022 in Circle Line and completed in August 2024.

+TITAN faregates were removed from August 2024 for SMRT Trains stations.
+The very last station to get TITAN faregate is Punggol Coast MRT Station.

 On 22 July 2018, a hands-free ticketing technology trial was launched at 4 stations to examine the feasibility of a new hands-free fare gate that allows people with disabilities to enter and exit MRT stations without tapping their fare cards.
 If found to be feasible, the fare gates may be introduced to more stations.
 The trial lasted until November 2018.
 A tender for a second trial was announced in February 2020, with the possibility of expanding the system to all public buses and 400 faregates should the trial be successful.